Report LibraryAll Reports

 Datamonitor Healthcare Oncology: Thyroid Cancer Market Spotlight

-December 04, 2018Thyroid cancer is caused by the abnormal growth of cells in the thyroid gland tissues, forming a tumor.
+March 05, 2020Thyroid cancer is caused by the abnormal growth of cells in the thyroid gland tissues, forming a tumor.
 It is the fifth most common malignancy among females.
-According to the American Cancer Society’s most recent estimates, in 2017 there were 56,870 new cases of thyroid cancer in the US (42,470 cases in women, and 14,400 cases in men).
-Patients with thyroid cancer may experience few or no symptoms, although known symptoms of the disease include swelling of the glands in the neck, throat or neck pain, hoarseness, difficulty swallowing and breathing, continuous cough (that is not due to a cold), and lumps in the front part of the neck, around the Adam’s apple.
+According to the American Cancer Society’s most recent estimates, in 2019 it is projected that there will be 52,070 new cases of thyroid cancer in the US (37,810 cases in women, and 14,260 cases in men).
+Patients with thyroid cancer may experience few or no symptoms, although known symptoms of the disease include swelling of the glands in the neck, throat or neck pain, hoarseness, difficulty swallowing and breathing, continuous cough (that is not due to a cold), and lumps in the front part of the neck around the Adam’s apple.

 This Datamonitor Healthcare report contains a Market Spotlight module.